jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 And the distinction there is the difference Feynman talked about.

 The company of Intel has struggled.
-From the mid 1980s to the mid 2010s, it made most of the world's advanced microprocessors, and then missed out on making mobile smartphone chips and AI chips while losing half its huge market share of the lucrative home computer and service chips to competitors.
+From the mid 1980s to the mid 2010s, it made many of the world's advanced microprocessors, and then missed out on making mobile smartphone chips and then AI chips while losing half its huge market share of the lucrative home computer and service chips to competitors.

 Hence the ridicule of tech and investor press and the population at large.

 And yet, I doubt most computer users would have any idea what microchips are in their computers or servers, and would hardly notice the 1-10% difference in performance from using Intel's locally manufactured microchips.

-Intel was always getting better, just not at the speed society had grown accustomed to.
+It's important to remember that during its troubles Intel was always getting better, just not at the rate society had grown accustomed to.

-Those labeling Intel as a loser, were effectively labeling the workers as 'losers', and thereby dismissing the only group of people in our society manufacturing the microchips we need—all over performance differences most people would never notice, especially since Intel overcame its slump within five years.
+Those labeling Intel as a loser, were effectively labeling the workers as 'losers', and thereby dismissing the only group of people in our society manufacturing the microchips we need—all over performance differences most people would never notice, especially since Intel overcame its problems solving a very hard problem, within five years.

-In short these observers had a list of expectations of derived from human created narratives of Moore's Law, of computer gamers desire for more "frames per a second", or investors expected revenue projection rates and because these storylines were interrupted, blamed the people for their error, instead of assessing the technological ecosystem making the products and assessing it's health.
+In short media, investor, and public observers had a list of expectations of semiconductor manufacturing derived from human created narratives of Moore's Law, such as computer gamers desire for more "frames per a second", or investors expected quarterly revenue, and because these storylines were interrupted, blamed the people at Intel for their error instead of assessing the technological ecosystem and its health.

 We need not be so crass.
-For comparison, here's how a biologist responds to problems in the natural world.
+Here's how we could do better.
+Let's see how a biologist responds to problems in the natural world.

 ## What Are Biologists

-> "Chestnuts roasting on a open fire, Jack Frost nipping at your nose."
+> "Chestnuts roasting on an open fire, Jack Frost nipping at your nose."

 _The Christmas Song by Mel Torme, Robert Wells_

-For thousands of years, the American Chestnut was more than just a tree - it was a vital part of the ecosystem in eastern North America.
+For thousands of years, the American Chestnut was more than just a tree—it was a vital part of the ecosystem in eastern North America.
 Its large and nutritious nuts supported a wide range of wildlife, from deer and blue jays to pigs and humans.
-The tree's wood was also highly valued for its durability and versatility, making it a key material for homes, furniture, railroads.
+The tree's wood was also highly valued for its durability and versatility, making it a key material for things like homes, furniture, and railroads.
 For all these reasons the American Chestnut played a central role in the region's ecology, economy, and culture.

 Until a fungus blight came in the late 1800s.

 Unable to combat it, about four billion American chestnut trees died in a few decades.
 Scientists think perhaps under a dozen survived that can still reproduce.
-This functional extinction represents an ecological loss, a profound disruption to an entire way of life.

-Forests once filled with creatures dining on chestnuts are much quieter today; Americans must roast European or Asian chestnuts over open fires.
+This functional extinction is a profound disruption; forests once filled with creatures dining on endless chestnuts are much quieter today; Americans must roast European or Asian chestnuts over open fires.

 What did biologists do?